thaihv/smartcity-platform/README.md

     * API gateway
     * Eureka
  1. Keycloak security framework for securing identity,Single Sign On for Users, Devices, Applications and Services
  1. A UI microservice to illustrate consuming APIs from above microservices.
+It is an angular application wrapped by spring boot to make it Euraka client.
 It uses javascript libraries
     * Angular 12
     * keycloak-js
     * chart.js